deuts/deuts.github.io/README.md

 This is the repository for the [Deuts Log](https://deuts.org/) website.

 # About Deuts Log
+Technology today gives us the power to take full control—whether it’s **self-hosting** your own systems or automating tasks to simplify your life.
+Why rely on big tech when you can do it yourself?
+With the right mix of **security** and **automation**, you can build a digital fortress that keeps your data safe and your systems running smoothly.
+Think **Docker** containers and **reverse proxies** that keep everything in check, letting your tech run on autopilot.
+It's all about making life easier, smarter, and more secure—with a bit of **DIY** flair.

-Deuts Log is a blog dedicated to exploring the ever-changing world of technology, innovation, and digital creativity.
-It serves as a space for sharing insights, practical knowledge, and personal projects, covering topics ranging from data analysis to web development and beyond.
+**Deuts Log** is all about exploring the world of technology and digital creativity.
+It’s a space to share ideas, knowledge, and personal projects, covering everything from **data analysis** to **web development** and beyond.

-The journey of Deuts Log began on Tumblr, where it built a modest but passionate following.
-Over time, the need for flexibility and performance led to a shift, and the blog was rebuilt from the ground up using Hugo.
-This transition symbolizes the blog's commitment to adaptability and continuous improvement, embracing new tools and approaches to better serve its audience.
+The blog’s journey started on Tumblr, where it built a small but passionate community.
+But as the need for more flexibility and performance grew, **Deuts Log** evolved.
+It was rebuilt using **Hugo**, a platform that supports speed and adaptability, reflecting the blog’s dedication to continuous improvement.

-At its heart, Deuts Log is about curiosity and growth.
-Whether diving into technical details or reflecting on broader trends, the goal is to inspire learning and exploration in technology—one post, one idea, one discovery at a time.
+At its heart, **Deuts Log** is driven by curiosity and the pursuit of knowledge.
+Whether it’s diving deep into technical topics or discussing wider trends, the goal is to inspire learning and innovation—one post, one idea, one discovery at a time.